Research centres and networks

 CIAO is internationally recognised for pure and applied research in optimisation, data mining, internet commerce security, virtual reality and simulation, and health informatics.

 CRIC research aims to explore the development of community, business and enterprise in a regional context and to work with public and private interests to influence measures that promote the growth and sustainability of regional Australia.

-CRCAH (pronounced 'circa') brings together partner organisations with academic researchers and postgraduate students to discover and interpret Australia's cultural heritage in a strategic, long-term research program.
+The Collaborative Research Centre in Australian History (CRCAH), which is pronounced "circa", brings together partner organisations with academic researchers and postgraduate students to discover and interpret Australia's cultural heritage in a strategic, long-term research program.

 CRN research focuses on the significant challenges that face regional areas and explores ways of strengthening regional well-being, health and social connectedness, and drives regional rejuvenation.

 GHERG works closely with government and industry to further improve the safety and sustainability of the open-cut mines that surround the Gippsland Campus.
 Funded by the Victorian Government (through the Department of Environment and Primary Industries), GHERG focuses on the key issues affecting open-cut mines in the Latrobe Valley, including slope stability, groundwater impacts, environmental rehabilitation and the long-term sustainability of mine sites.

 Nanya Station is a magnificent 40,000 hectare property in far western New South Wales.
 Its unique system of natural salt lakes, old growth Mallee, and variety of intact ecosystems, makes Nanya a significant refuge for biological diversity.
 The University has been the proud custodian of Nanya since 2004, and values Nanya as an important resource in our research, conservation and education programs.